buildit/bookit-web/sprint-docs/09-demo-plan.md

 2) Allow time to pass.
 3) See the agenda view.
 See that the yellow line has advanced to represent the passage of time.

-## 6 - Adding/inviting users
+## 6 - Adding/inviting users (Backend changes only)
 1) Navigate to the admin panel and click "+."
 (Must be logged in as an admin user.)
 2) Enter an email address and click "add user."
   - Note: The form validates that you are submitting a well-formed email address.
 3) See a message indicating that the invitation was successful.
 4) Click to view the "Wipro" directory and see that user was added.
 5) Log in as the invited user.
 See an invitation email.
 6) Log in as the admin user for builditcontoso.
 See that the email address has been added to the contact list.
+(This will not be user-facing.)